Cray-HPE/craycli/README.md

-The CLI provides built in configurations (stored in ~/.config/cray), built-in authentication token stores (similar to AWS/GCP), and a built-in parser that can take a swagger file and generate CLI commands.
+The CLI provides built in configurations (stored in ~/.config/cray), built-in authentication token stores (similar to AWS/GCP), and a built-in parser that can take a Swagger file and generate CLI commands.

 ## Versioning